-PLANC declared variables or labels may be used as operands in assembler instructions and the in-line assembler will generate the appropriate references.
-However the PLANC identifiers, used in the assembler instructions, must be used without the special addressing mechanisms, eg. base registers or indirect, as these will be generated for each PLANC identifier.
+PLANC declared variables or labels may be used as operands in assembler instructions and the inline assembler will generate the appropriate references.
+However, the PLANC identifiers, used in the assembler instructions, must be used without the special addressing mechanisms, e.g. base registers or indirect, as these will be generated for each PLANC identifier.

-Beware of possible name conflicts between PLANC identifiers and assembler mnemonics, eg. I for indirection in the ND-100.
+Take care to remember of possible name conflicts between PLANC identifiers and assembler mnemonics, e.g. I for indirection in the ND-100.